tmcarey/steam-appticket-go/README.md

 Usually you get the ticket in base64 format and the key in hex format from Steam, you will need to decode both first.

-If you use this function you do not have to worry about signature verification, since the encryption step does that for you.
+If you are using encrypted app tickets you can ignore signature verification, since the encryption step validates the ticket.

 ```go